How To Make a Resume, Recruiter & Insights by Luis Mojica

 • Last GPA

-As you might already be realizing, the data that you should include is the one that allows the recruiter to identify and contact you in case the rest of the curriculum aligns with the position to which you are applying.
-Those who are not are those who do not fulfill that task.Check this example
+The data you should include allows the recruiter to identify and contact you if the rest of the resume aligns with the position.
+Data that doesn’t fulfill this task is unnecessary.
+Check this example

 Work experience: